Updated on March 15, 2023

 - 510(k) submission content

 - 510(k) regulatory intelligence

 Why is it called a 510(k)?

-The name 510(k) refers to the 510(k) section of the Federal Food, Drug and Cosmetic Act.
-For an outline of 510(k) submission requirements, review 21 CFR 807 subpart E.
+The name 510(k) refers to the 510(k) section of the Federal Food, Drug and Cosmetic Act, the portion of that Act which allows for the premarket notification of certain medical devices.